Last Updated on

 Celebrate Koningsnacht (the night before King’s Day)

 Be sure to look up what’s going on the night before on Koningsnacht!
-If King’s Day falls on a weekend, you’ll definitely see festivities that night, however most Dutchies go out the NIGHT before as King’s Day is a national holiday.
+If King’s Day falls on a weekend, you’ll definitely see festivities that night, however, most Dutchies go out the NIGHT before as King’s Day is a national holiday.
+The night before is always a fun night at bars, so check for events, and double-check that you don’t need a ticket.
 Why be tired for work the next day when you can just go out the night before your day off when you can sleep in?

 Many shops and museums will be closed, so be sure to get dinner supplies the day before or make a reservation